Names from Severance – Clues into the Characters & Storyline

 Helly Riggs

 Helly R., portrayed by Britt Lower, is a new MDR employee who fiercely resists the severance process.
 Her rebellious nature drives much of the conflict within the severed floor, making her a key figure in exposing Lumon’s operations.
-Helly’s “Innie” is most definitely going through Hell, and her last name suggests that Hell is rigged.
+Helly’s “innie” is most definitely going through Hell, and her last name suggests that Hell is rigged.
 It’s also no coincidence that Helly’s hair is fire-red, matching her rebellious personality.
-Later we find out her real name is “Helena” which means “Illumination.”
+Later we find out her real name is Helena which means “Illumination” or “light,” as opposed to Kier, which means “dark.”

 Dylan George